 You may have seen the iconic Death Valley photos of a large boulder resting on dry cracked land with a long streak of a tail following it in the distance.
 This is Racetrack Playa, in which boulders somehow slide across the dry lakebed inch by inch over time.
 It takes exactly the right conditions for this to happen, a unique combination of water, ice, and wind.
 Don’t expect to see the boulders rolling along, but the resulting landscape is still pretty awe-inspiring!

 It’s a long drive to get there with some challenging conditions, so 4WD is recommended.
-On the way you may see some bighorn sheep and petroglyphs at Klare Spring, Ubehebe Crater, a forest of Joshua trees, and Tea Kettle Junction where it’s considered good luck to leave a kettle and take another home with you.
+On the way, you may see some bighorn sheep and petroglyphs at Klare Spring, Ubehebe Crater, a forest of Joshua trees, and Tea Kettle Junction where it’s considered good luck to leave a kettle and take another home with you.
 This drive is at the top of our list for our next visit!

-Family-Friendly Guided Experiences
+Family-Friendly Guided Programs

-Though this desert is pretty easy to explore on your own, a good guided experience can add a whole other dimension to your visit.
+Though this desert is pretty easy to explore on your own, a guided experience can add a whole other dimension to your visit.
 This is especially true when traveling through Death Valley new with curious kids who never tire of asking questions!

 Our visit was in December 2020, so all tours were canceled due to the Covid pandemic, but we hope to enjoy some of the following experiences on a future visit when it’s safe to do so.